 WARNING!!!
 Beta – Not yet for production.
 You might be thinking right now, third party resources?
 Seriously?
 With all the amazing stuff going on right now around Kubernetes and you want to talk about that thing at the bottom of the list.
 Well keep reading, hopefully by the end of this, you too will see the light….

-Tagsaffinity anti-affinity aws build pipeline CI/CD pipeline codegen conference consul container containers continuous deployment cron devops docker envconsul fluentd hashicorp hipchat hubot IFTTT ingress ingress controller jenkins job jobs kafka kube-dns kubecon kubernetes kubernetes api kubernetes scheduler migration multiaz mysql nginx python python-client rds registry serviceaccount st2 stackstorm talk terraform vault
+Tagsapi authentication aws build pipeline CI/CD pipeline codegen conference consul container containers continuous deployment devops docker envconsul fluentd hashicorp hipchat hubot IFTTT ingress ingress controller jenkins job jobs kafka keycloak kube-dns kubecon kubernetes kubernetes api migration multiaz mysql nginx openidconnect python python-client rds registry serviceaccount st2 stackstorm talk terraform vault